-Program Description Housing Programs Progress Report - Government Code Section 65583.
-(By Housing Element Describe progress of all programs including progress in removing regulatory barriers as identified in Program Names) the housing element.
-Name of Program Objective Timeframe in H.E.
+Program Description (By Housing Element Program Names) t - Government Code Section 65583.
+Iuding progress in removing regulatory barriers as identified in the Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 1.
 The City shall require energy efficiency standards in all SHRA funded new construction multi-family projects above Title 24 through the multi-family lending guidelines.
 Energy efficiency will also be encouraged to the extent feasible in rehabilitation projects funded by SHRA.
 To promote and implement sustainability practices and assist in the reduction of energy use and associated costs for lower income households.
 Responsible Department: SHRA Ongoing The majority of SHRA funded multi-family new development is also financed using Low Income Housing Tax Credits.
 Consistent with the California Tax Credit Allocation Committee (TCAC), SHRA funded new construction projects typically exceed Title 24 energy standards by at least 10%.
-To codify this and to ensure that all SHRA financed projects incorporate sustainability features, SHRA has included requirements in their modified Multifamily Lending and Mortgage Revenue Bond Policies that new construction projects qualify for at least five points and rehabilitation for at least three points under the 9% TCAC sustainability scoring criteria.
+To codify this and to ensure that all SHRA financed projects incorporate sustainability features, SHRA has included requirements in their newly modified Multifamily Lending and Mortgage Revenue Bond Policies that new construction projects qualify for at least five points and rehabilitation for at least three points under the 9% TCAC sustainability scoring criteria.
 Requiring this will ensure that new construction projects exceed Title 24 and that rehabilitation projects also incorporate sustainability measures.
-The City Council approved these guidelines on March 17, 2009.
-In addition, SHRA is working on a comprehensive strategy for incorporating sustainability into all of SHRA's business.
-One of the goals of this group is completion of